 Engaging on social media by responding to posts is a core capability of Microsoft Social Engagement.
-With this Microsoft Power BI content pack, you can now get insights on how your organization, and your teams are engaging with KPIs such as volume of interactions and average response times.
+With this Power BI content pack, you can now get insights on how your organization, and your teams are engaging with KPIs such as volume of interactions and average response times.

 This content pack is for organizations using Social Engagement and can only be accessed via Power BI.
 You can use this content pack with both the free and the pro versions of Power BI.